Domestic Violence Lawyer in Queen Anne’s County

 At Matthew Penick Law, we recognize that sometimes, protective orders are requested illegitimately.
 We have seen many people wrongfully accused of violence by vengeful spouses during heated divorces and custody disputes.
 If you believe a protective order has been unnecessarily filed against you, we can represent you in the hearing to protect your rights.

 Get the legal advocacy you need by contacting us online or by calling (410) 618-0863.
-We help clients across Queen Anne's County from our office on Kent Island.
+We help clients file for restraining or protective orders.

 Easy & Quick Communication & Free Initial Consultations